gontcharovd/gontcharovd/README.md

 ### Hi there 👋

-I’m a data engineer who helps sustainability leaders at aluminium smelters process energy and emissions data.
+I’m a data engineer who helps AI startups in manufacturing reduce their product integration time.